miracleray/eco-rodents/README.md

 # Australian rodent cranial ecomorphology (Chapter 4 of Thesis) - data and code
-Code author: Ariel E. Marcy
+Code authors: Ariel E. Marcy, Dr Gabriele Sansalone, Dr Thomas Guillerme

 To cite the paper and/or code:
 > Coming soonish